guettli/programming-guidelines/README.rst

 Conditional Breakpoints
 -----------------------

 Imagine, you are able to reproduce a bug in a test.
 But you could not fix it up to now.
-If you create a conditional breakpoint to find the root of the problem, then write a more fine grained test.
+If you want to create a conditional breakpoint to find the root of the problem, then you could be on the wrong track.
+Why not rewrite the code first, to make it more fine-grained testable?

 Write a test where a normal breakpoint is enough.